 Barton College Campus Safety Officers possess all law enforcement powers by the State of Kansas under K.S.A.
 72-8222.
 The Campus Safety Department consists of six (6) full time officers.
 The College allows for the confidential reporting of crimes.
 The Department maintains a 24 hour answering service, 365 days a year.
 Campus Safety Officers respond to calls for emergency or routine services and may also take incident reports in the Campus Safety Department located in the Technical Building, Room 154.

 Officers in this department receiving information in reference to a crime occurring on campus will initiate a written report of that crime.
 Reports dealing with criminal activity are brought to the attention of the Campus Safety Officers and may also be reported to the Barton County Sheriff's Office for further investigation, if needed.
-A Standard Offense Report will also be made and sent to the Kansas Bureau of Investigation.

 These reports may be forwarded to the office of the Barton County Attorney for possible criminal charges.
 The County Attorney has final discretion over the disposition of all criminal cases.